Esysc/kube-dashboard/README.md

 3. Commit your changes and push the branch.
 4. Open a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+---

 ## Acknowledgments

-- [Flask](https://flask.palletsprojects.com/) for the backend framework.
+- [FastAPI](https://fastapi.tiangolo.com/) for the backend framework.
 - [Socket.IO](https://socket.io/) for real-time communication.
 - Kubernetes for providing the infrastructure for container orchestration.